|

 instead of trying random permutations of invalidate(), revalidate(), validate() and repaint(),

-a simple call to layoutContainer() (possibly preceded by recomputeMargins()
+a simple call to layoutContainer() (possibly preceded by recomputeMargins()) may do

 the trick.
 It does exactly what is said in the first sentence and will use the current values